Harishna-K/shopping_website/README.md

 ---

-Let me know if you'd like to include deployment instructions (e.g., GitHub Pages) or want a `collections.html`/`contact.html` version too.
+Let me know if you'd like to include deployment instructions (e.g., GitHub Pages) or if you'd also like a `collections.html`/`contact.html` version.